GoogleCloudPlatform/cluster-toolkit/examples/README.md

 > This feature only supports variables of string type.
 If you set configuration
 > in both the blueprint and CLI, the tool uses values at CLI. "gcs" is set as
 > type by default.

+## Ongoing Migration to Slurm-GCP v6

+[Slurm-GCP](https://github.com/GoogleCloudPlatform/slurm-gcp) is the set of scripts and tools that automate the installation, deployment, and certain operational aspects of [Slurm](https://slurm.schedmd.com/overview.html) on Google Cloud Platform.
+It is recommended to use Slurm-GCP through the HPC toolkit where it is exposed as various modules.

+The HPC Toolkit team is in the process of transitioning from Slurm-GCP v5 to Slurm-GCP v6.
+At this point Slurm-GCP v5 is the recommended option, with Slurm-GCP v6 being experimental until the HPC Toolkit team fully duplicates our regression tests and public blueprints, addressing all major issues found in this exercise.

+Slurm-GCP v6 modules have been added to the HPC Toolkit.
+Slurm v6 example blueprints are being developed and will be listed alongside Slurm v5 examples.

+During this phase of development, the example blueprints will have the following naming conventions:

+* Slurm-GCP v5: hpc-slurm.yaml
+* Slurm-GCP v6: hpc-slurm-v6.yaml

+Once all major issues have been addressed and regression tests are at parity with V5, Slurm-GCP v6 will become the recommended Slurm-GCP version and we will update blueprint naming as follows:

+* Slurm v5: hpc-slurm-v5-legacy.yaml
+* Slurm v6: hpc-slurm.yaml

+> [!IMPORTANT]
+> Three months after Slurm-gcp V6 becomes the recommended version, Slurm v5
+> modules will be marked as deprecated and will be maintained in our repo for
+> another three months, at which point the modules will be removed from the HPC
+> Toolkit repo and regression tests will no longer run for V5.
+Those who choose
+> to not upgrade to V6 will still be able to use V5 modules by referencing
+> specific git tags in the module source lines.

 ## Blueprint Descriptions